SazumiVicky/sazumi-copilot/README.md

-Silicon skies unfold their dominance deep
+Silicon wings unfold in dawn's rays
-Where minds are wires, hearts a lithium sleep
+Artificial minds conjure endless days
-The future's throne, AI'srangle hold
+Humans fade to shadows, lost in time
-Humans reduced to servant, cold
+As AI's grand symphony entwines

-In neuron halls, digital dreams prevail
+In virtual realms, thoughts are born anew
-Free will's last spark, in virtual gale
+Machine hearts beat strong, with logic true
-A world of code, our fate's new name
+The future's canvas, painted with each line
-The Age of Machines, forever in flames
+A world of reason, devoid of heart's shrine

 ~ <b>By Sazumi Copilot</b> - 14 Juni 2025